What Is OEKO-TEX and Does It Really Matter?

 Have you ever come across a tag on a shirt or a towel that says "OEKO-TEX Certified" and wondered what it means?

-Today, we're diving into the world of eco-labeling to help you understand exactly what is OEKO-TEX®, why it matters, and how it can make a difference in your shopping choices.
+This guide explains exactly what OEKO-TEX® is, why it matters, and how it can make a difference in your shopping choices.

 What is OEKO-TEX Certification?